CristopherBuitrago/University_Page/README.md

-Sure, here's an improved version of your README for the JavaScript project.
-This version is more structured, detailed, and user-friendly:

----

 # JavaScript Project 📽️

 Welcome to the JavaScript Project!
 This project showcases a movie-related application.
 Below, you'll find all the information needed to get started, including links to the live page and instructions on how to set up the database.